Highlights of the Program

 • Navigating the path from IRS regulatory uncertainty to final guidance under the OBBBA framework

-• Delivering financial certainty for project developers and investors through strategic use of tax insurance
+• Financial certainty for project developers and investors through strategic use of tax insurance

 09:35 - 09:40